jthaman/jth-modus-themes/README.md

+# Explanation of John's Fork.

+Modus themes is the slowest to load package on my system, so I'm trying to remove bits that I don't use in hopes of making this run a bit faster.

 # Modus themes for GNU Emacs (Modus Operandi and Modus Vivendi)

 A pair of highly accessible themes that conform with the WCAG AAA